ryanwitteck/Animator/resources/README.md

 In this project, the view is takes on the controller's role of timing and provides the user with some visualization of some animation represented by our model.
 A visualization of an animation is represented by the interface AnimationView.
 To receive a visualization of an animation, the renderAnimation method must be called by the user.
-We have implemented three types of views: text, visual, and SVG.
+We have implemented three types of views that directly implement the AnimationView interface: text, visual, and SVG.

+Since part two of this assignment, we have created a new view interface InteractiveView.
+This interface extends our AnimationView interface and represents a view that the user can interact with as the animation is playing.
+The interface allows the user to control the playback options of the view.
+These options include:

+-Pausing/Unpausing the animation

+-Restarting the animation

+-Changing the framerate

+-Toggling whether the animation loops after completion

 #### Text
 Our text view of an animation produces a readable text visualization of an animation.
 We have